Mahembajr/cyberscan/README.md

 ---

-*Built as part of a self-directed cybersecurity learning path aimed at a career in penetration testing / ethical hacking.*
+*Built as part of a self-directed cybersecurity learning path aimed at a career in penetration testing.*